 World Geography / Universe and Solar System

-In Solar system, Sun is at the centre and the structure of the solar system comprises of revolving objects around the sun in specified orbits and the
+The structure of solar system comprises of the Sun, located at the centre, the revolving objects around the sun in specified orbits and the

 asteroids and comets in the solar system.